r-fukutoku/ML410_Project4/index.md

 The Cross-validated MSE for LightGBM is : 166.8056405710257
 -> The average Cross-validated MSE of these three results is : 166.43926692859065

-I expected for lightGBM to indicate the best MSE result in this project, but on the contrary lightGBM did not achieve any better results than most of other regressions I conducted including simple regression (Lowess) and multiple boosting (Boosted Lowess with Random Forest, Boosted LWR with Decision Tree, and Boosted LWR with XGBoost).
+I expected for lightGBM to indicate the best MSE result in this project, but on the contrary lightGBM did not achieve any better results than most of other regressions I conducted including simple regressions (Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost)) and multiple boosting (Boosted Lowess with Random Forest, Boosted LWR with Decision Tree, and Boosted LWR with XGBoost).